The Role of Oral Health in TMJ Disorders

 TOOTHPASTE

 Most toothpaste contains an abrasive, flouride, a foaming agent, and a sweetener.
-Abrasives help scour the surfaces, flouride is one of the minerals that helps harden the surfaces of teeth, and foaming agents feel good but are unnecessary.
-Some toothpastes also contain herbs and essential oils or whitening agents, designed to make your teeth feel clean and fresh.
-Salt and baking soda are helpful for preventing cavities in those who are still cavity prone, because they buffer the acids that microbes produce to drill holes through the enamel.
+Abrasives help scour the surfaces, flouride is one of the minerals that helps harden the surfaces of teeth, and foaming agents make your mouth feel clean.
+Some toothpastes also contain herbs and essential oils or whitening agents.
+Salt and baking soda help prevent cavities, because they buffer the acids that microbes produce to drill holes through the enamel.

 CLAY

-Bentonite clay is a good alternative for those who want a more natural toothpaste.
+Bentonite clay is a good alternative to toothpaste.
 It is sufficiently abrasive, and it contains flouride in about the same proportions it exists in the earth.
 In fact, the amount of daily flouride that prevents dental decay is similar to the amount that our ancestors received daily just from their food and water.
-We evolved on this big rock (earth) with the constant presence of almost 100 minerals that were in all our water and food.
+We evolved on this big rock (earth) with the constant presence of almost 100 trace minerals that were in all our water and food.
 Our bodies were designed to be able to pick out from that supply whichever minerals they needed, including flouride.
-Today we know of our need for about 8 minerals, mostly from experiments in which we go to extremes to deprive lab animals of one mineral or another.
-Companies extract those minerals from rocks and sell them to you; which seems foolish; because it's easier and very likely healthier to simply consume minerals in their natural balance, directly from the rocks, in the form of clay.
-Such a balanced source of minerals, in about the same concentration as they can be found in the earth, gives you the trace minerals for which we understand the need as well as those for which we don't yet understand the need.
-Also, we know that some minerals (like calcium) cannot be absorbed without the presence of other minerals, and the earth provides all the minerals in a balance that makes them easily absorbed.
-Bentonite clay is a good sample of all the trace minerals from the earth ground up into powder.
+Today we know of our need for about 8 trace minerals, mostly from experiments which go to extremes to deprive lab rats of one trace mineral or another.
+Companies then extract those trace minerals from rocks and sell them to you; which seems foolish; because it's much cheaper and very likely much healthier to simply consume trace minerals in their natural balance, directly from the rocks, in the form of clay.
+Such a balanced source of minerals, in about the same concentration as the earth, gives you the trace minerals for which we understand the need as well as those for which we don't yet understand the need.
+Also, we know that some minerals (like calcium) cannot be absorbed without the presence of other minerals, and the earth provides all the minerals in a balance that we were designed to handle and easily absorb as needed.
 The minerals in a typical sample of bentonite clay are listed below:

 Photo_jpeg_3.jpg